Arrested? Call (800) 838-1566 Now for a Free Experienced Criminal Defense Consultation. No Obligation!

 Child Endangerment

-Child endangerment, or reckless endangerment of a child are more serious than a standard endangerment offense.
+Child endangerment, reckless endangerment of a child, or unlawful conduct toward a child are more serious than a standard endangerment offense towards an adult.
 State laws categorize child endangerment as an aggregating factor at different levels.
 Some states have more serious penalties for endangerment of a child under 14.

 Most child endangerment charges are felony offenses.